Slack

 Connecting Private Channels

-Unblocked supports private channels in addtion to public ones.
+Unblocked supports both public and private channels.
 When the first Unblocked user connects Slack as a data source, Unblocked will only be able to be added to the private channels in which that first user is a member.
-For additional Unblocked users to be able to add their own private channels, you’ll first need navigate to your Slack settings, and under “Add private channels”, click “Grant access”.
+For additional Unblocked users to be able to add their own private channels, you’ll first need navigate to your Slack settings in the web dashboard.
+Under the “Add private channels” banner, click “Grant access”.

 App installations can be gated by Slack Workspace Admins.
 If this is the case for your Slack Workspace, you’ll need to request to install the Unblocked app to add your private channels.